 - Spaghetti sauce (for all the dry pasta you have)

 - Spices will bring flavor to meals that are otherwise bland

-In addition to these foods, don’t forget about food for babies and pets because they are a big part of your family.
+In addition to these foods, don’t forget about food for babies, any elderly house members, and your pets because they are a big part of your family.